ibm-cloud-docs/openshift/ts-ingress-vpc-router-zone.md

 [Virtual Private Cloud]{: tag-vpc}

 You create a multizone VPC cluster.
 However, when you run `ibmcloud is load-balancers` to find the VPC load balancer that exposes the Ingress controller, the VPC subnet for only one zone in your cluster is listed instead of the subnets for all zones in your cluster.
-In the output, look for the VPC load balancer **Name** that starts with `kube-crtmgr-<cluster_ID>`.
+In the output, look for the VPC load balancer name that starts with `kube-crtmgr-<cluster_ID>`.
 {: tsSymptoms}

 ```sh